A Complete Guide to Virtual Travel with Kids to Help you Travel the World from Home

 Virtual Wildlife Tours

 AndBeyond have some incredible safari lodges throughout Africa and they regularly host live sessions on their andbeyondtravel social media channels.
-You can also check out Explore for more live footage of African animals.
+You can also book a virtual safari with an and Beyond safari guide.

 While not virtual, we’ve also been enjoying the fantastic Seven Worlds, One Planet on bbc iPlayer.